 Podcasting is a term used to describe a collection of technologies for automatically distributing audio programs over the Internet using a publisher/subscriber model.
 It differs from earlier online delivery of audio or video because it automatically transfers the digital media files to the user's computer for later use.
 Podcasting enables independent producers to create self-published, syndicated "shows," and gives broadcast radio or television programs a new distribution method.
 A small part of the much larger Ipodverse.

 Any digital audio player or computer with audio-playing software can play podcasts.
 From the earliest RSS-enclosure tests in 2000 and 2001, feeds have been used to deliver video files as well as audio, and other media such as photographs and text are transferable by podcast.
-The term "cast", however, still refers largely to audio distribution
+The term "cast", however, still refers largely to audio distribution Podcasting's essence is about creating content (audio or video) for an audience that wants to listen when they want, where they want, and how they want

 "Podcasting" is a portmanteau that combines two words: "iPod" and "broadcasting."